cb051/AutoGame/README.md

-# Cops-and-Robbers
+# AutoGame
-This project explores graphics by creating a game.
-The user can click the panel to create cops and robbers.
-Event-based programming is explored in this project
+This project explores classes through a 'game'.
+User can run 'javac AutoTest.java' or 'javac AutoTest2.java' from command line to see how project works.
+Cars can drive a specified distance and their x,y coordinates will be printed to the screen.